 Portrait of Jeanne Quinault by Eugène Louis Pirodon

-Hi doll, come on in.
-We’re raising a glass in remembrance of a great dame who was born on this day back in 1699.
-Her name was Jeanne Quinault and she was a heckuva scribe and actress who advised Voltaire and Pierre-Claude Nivelle de la Chaussée on writing some of their hit plays.
+Join us as we raise a glass in remembrance of a grande dame who was born on October 13th, 1699.
+Her name was Jeanne Quinault, and she was an actress and a heckuva scribe, who advised Voltaire and Pierre-Claude Nivelle de la Chaussée on writing some of their hit plays.
 She also hosted a marvelous creative salon in Paris.
-She was something, darlin’.
-Let me tell you more about her.
+Friends, she was really something.
+Let us tell you more about her.

-Born into a famous French acting family, Jeanne made her acting debut at the age of eighteen at the Comédie-Française, the only state theater in France to have its own troupe of actors.
-In December of 1718, shortly after her first bow, she was formally accepted into the company, becoming the sixth member of the Quinault family to be admitted.
+Born into a famous French acting family, Jeanne made her stage debut at the age of 18 at the Comédie-Française, the only state theater in France with its own troupe of actors.
+In December 1718, shortly after her first bow, she was formally accepted into the company, becoming the sixth member of the Quinault family to be admitted.

 Our coy Jeanne become known as quite the saucy soubrette.
 She befriended many of the most dashing playwrights of the day.
 Voltaire, who often wrote to Jeanne for advice, sang our gal’s praises to his friend Françoise de Graffigny in a letter saying that she “was constantly imagining subjects for comedies and tragedies and offered them to authors, urging them to work on them.”

 Anne Claude de Caylus